2023 Northwest Territories Income Tax Calculator

 Breakdown of Gross Income

-Employment income encompasses wages, bonuses, and commissions you accrue from your job.
-Self-employment income includes profits from your business operations.
-With rental properties, rental income joins the list, and finally, capital gains from selling properties or stocks add to your gross income.
+Employment income includes wages, bonuses, and commissions you earn from your job.
+Self-employment income comes from the profits of your business.
+If you have rental properties, the money you make from rent is also part of your income.
+Capital gains from selling properties or stocks also add to your total income.

 Deductions and Taxable Income

-Unavoidable expenses directly related to your income generation process constitute deductions.
-Examples include the cost of goods sold, business expenses, RRSP contributions, and child care expenses.
-Deductions reduce a portion of your gross income, thereby decreasing the income liable for tax.
+Unavoidable expenses that are linked to how you make money count as deductions.
+These include the cost of goods sold, business costs, RRSP contributions, and child care expenses.
+Deductions lower a part of your gross income, which reduces the income you pay tax on.

 Tax Rates and Tax Owed